top of page

 D1 Match Recap | Regional Semi Final - Utah Vipers

-After winning their SCRFU finals match against Santa Monica, the Surfers were faced with a tough opponent against the Utah Vipers.
-The Utah Vipers greatly outweighed the Surfers in terms of size, but were determined to take up the challenge.
-Going into the weekend, the Surfers entered the match against the Vipers without their backs captain, Maddie Arenchild, who injured their foot in the last game against Santa Monica, and Talia Carrasquillo, a leader in tackles with the forwards out with a shoulder injury from the game against Santa Monica.
+After winning their SCRFU finals match against Santa Monica, the Surfers were faced with a tough opponent in the Utah Vipers.
+The Utah Vipers greatly outweighed the Surfers in terms of size, but the Surfers were determined to take up the challenge.
+Going into the weekend, the Surfers entered the match against the Vipers without their backs captain, Maddie Arenchild, who injured her foot in the last game against Santa Monica, and Talia Carrasquillo, a leader in tackles with the forwards, who was out with a shoulder injury from the game against Santa Monica.

-For the Surfers, they had the hardest path to make it to Nationals with multiple playoff rounds and multiple regional games against the previous runner up in their initial post-season games.
-Many of the other teams in other regions throughout the D1 league had straight paths to the nationals only facing teams that were in their league that they've easily beat.
+For the Surfers, they had the hardest path to make it to Nationals with multiple playoff rounds and multiple regional games against the previous runner-up in their initial post-season games.
+Many of the other teams in other regions throughout the D1 league had straight paths to the Nationals, only facing teams that were in their league that they'd easily beaten.

-To set the Regionals stage there was some controversy on who the 4 teams were going to be there.
-Lifewest originally was set to put in a team for that regionals weekend but dropped out last minute because "not enough qualified players" even though they tried to qualify 8 players in a game against Chico in the 79th minute.
-These players were notably not present and even players on that day noted in their social media that they only played with 12 players.
-There were also conflicting substitutions in rugby xplorer with a player going in to sub for 2 players.
+To set the Regionals stage, there was some controversy over who the 4 teams were going to be.
+Lifewest was originally set to put in a team for that Regionals weekend but dropped out at the last minute because of "not enough qualified players," even though they tried to qualify 8 players in a game against Chico in the 79th minute.
+These players were notably not present, and even players on that day noted on their social media that they only played with 12 players.
+There were also conflicting substitutions in Rugby Xplorer with a player going in to sub for 2 players.
 That player was not present at the time.
-Multiple teams complained about that fact and Lifewest was now under investigation by USA Rugby and nothing else has been heard from the committee since they dropped out from Regionals.
+Multiple teams complained about that fact, and Lifewest was now under investigation by USA Rugby, and nothing else has been heard from the committee since they dropped out from Regionals.

-In a scramble to find a 4th team, multiple teams were requested to take the place for Lifewest including a D2 All Blues team, ORSU who lost to Seattle, and finally Santa Monica who lost to the Surfers.
-Initially the Santa Monica team was supposed to be seeded #4 against the Surfers seeded #1 and would have to play the Surfers again in the first round of Regionals, but declined to come if they had to play against the Surfers again after their lost in the SCRFU finals.
-In order to keep the 4 team bracket, the brackets were set to have the San Diego Surfers to face the runner up National Championship team, Utah Vipers, and Seattle to face Santa Monica.
-In the game against Seattle, Santa Monica lost to Seattle in a blowout lost 31 - 5.
+In a scramble to find a 4th team, multiple teams were requested to take the place of Lifewest, including a D2 All Blues team, ORSU who lost to Seattle, and finally Santa Monica who lost to the Surfers.
+Initially, the Santa Monica team was supposed to be seeded #4 against the Surfers seeded #1 and would have to play the Surfers again in the first round of Regionals, but declined to come if they had to play against the Surfers again after their loss in the SCRFU finals.
+In order to keep the 4-team bracket, the brackets were set to have the San Diego Surfers face the runner-up National Championship team, Utah Vipers, and Seattle to face Santa Monica.
+In the game against Seattle, Santa Monica lost to Seattle in a blowout loss 31 - 5.

 The Surfers took on a much bigger team on that Friday against the Utah Vipers.
 Determined to make it to Nationals, the San Diego Surfers fell short by 3 points with a final score of 26 - 29.